astrohart/xyLOGIX.Api.Data.Providers/xyLOGIX.Api.Data.Providers.Interfaces/README.md

 Basically, what this is, is an facade, adapter, or decorator (kind of a little of all three) for API repositories, iterators, and iterables.

+This object tree is NOT to be granted a threading model!

 <a name='P-xyLOGIX-Api-Data-Providers-Interfaces-IApiDataProvider`1-MaxPageSize'></a>
 ### MaxPageSize `property`